react-native-oh-library/usage-docs/en/react-native-sticky-parallax-header.md

 包含 StickyHeaderScrollView、StickyHeaderFlatList 以及 StickyHeaderSectionList 三个组件。

-### Sticky Header ScrollView 组件
+### Sticky Header ScrollView components

-Sticky Header ScrollView 属性
+Sticky Header ScrollView Properties
-Inherits [ScrollViewProps](https://reactnative.dev/docs/next/scrollview#props)及 Shared StickyHeader props 属性。
+Inherits [ScrollViewProps](https://reactnative.dev/docs/next/scrollview#props)及 Shared StickyHeader props Properties。

-### Sticky Header FlatList 组件
+### Sticky Header FlatList components

-Sticky Header FlatList 属性
+Sticky Header FlatList Properties
-Inherits [FlatListProps](https://reactnative.dev/docs/next/flatlist#props)及 Shared StickyHeader props 属性。
+Inherits [FlatListProps](https://reactnative.dev/docs/next/flatlist#props)及 Shared StickyHeader props Properties。

-### Sticky Header SectionList 组件
+### Sticky Header SectionList components

-Avatar Header SectionList 属性
+Avatar Header SectionList Properties
-Inherits [SectionListProps](https://reactnative.dev/docs/next/sectionlist/#props)及 Shared StickyHeader props 属性。
+Inherits [SectionListProps](https://reactnative.dev/docs/next/sectionlist/#props)及 Shared StickyHeader props Properties。

-### Shared StickyHeader props 属性
+### Shared StickyHeader props Properties

-StickyHeaderScrollView、StickyHeaderFlatList 以及 StickyHeaderSectionList 三个组件共享属性。
+StickyHeaderScrollView、StickyHeaderFlatList 以及 StickyHeaderSectionList 三个组件共享 Properties。

-> [!TIP] "Platform"列表示该属性在原三方库上支持的平台。
+> [!TIP] The **Platform** column indicates the platform where the properties are supported in the original third-party library.

-> [!TIP] "HarmonyOS Support"列为 yes 表示 HarmonyOS 平台支持该属性；no 则表示不支持；partially 表示部分支持。使用方法跨平台一致，效果对标 iOS 或 Android 的效果。
+> [!TIP] If the value of **HarmonyOS Support** is **yes**, it means that the HarmonyOS platform supports this property; **no** means the opposite; **partially** means some capabilities of this property are supported.
+The usage method is the same on different platforms and the effect is the same as that of iOS or Android.

 | Name                  | Description                         | Type                                              | Required | Platform    | HarmonyOS Support |
 | --------------------- | ----------------------------------- | ------------------------------------------------- | -------- | ----------- | ----------------- |